santi224m/Data-Structures/Data-Structures-Notes/Trees.md

   * The **depth** of a node is the number of edges from the root to that node
   * The **height** of a node is the longest path from that node to one of its leaves
   * The height of a tree is the height of its root since it is the node with the biggest height
-* A **leaf node** is a node that has no childer.
+* A **leaf node** is a node that has no children.
 Its only path is up to its parent node
 * In this section we will review 2 types of trees:
   * Binary Trees - Each node has zero, one, or two children.
 Operations on binary trees are simple and efficient
   * Binary Search Trees - A binary tree where every left child node has a value less than its parent node and every right child node has a value greater than or equal to its parent node